 Additionally, APC’s mercury removal systems simultaneously control dioxins/furans emissions, lead emissions, cadmium emissions, and total particulate matter emissions with very high removal efficiency and demonstrate compliance for those regulated pollutants as well.

-APC’s MercPure Series mercury emission control systems for SSIs are tailored to site needs in each case but generally include very high efficiency particulate matter removal (even where a venturi scrubber and WESP are already in place), a gas reheat step, a system blower, an adsorption step using a long-proven specialty activated carbon, an auxiliary heater system if needed, system dampers where needed, and instrumentation and controls.
+APC’s MercPure Series mercury emission control systems for SSIs are tailored to site needs in each case.
+However, they generally include very high efficient particulate matter removal (even where a venturi scrubber and WESP are already in place), a gas reheat step, a system blower, an adsorption step using a long-proven specialty activated carbon, an auxiliary heater system if needed, system dampers where needed, instrumentation, and controls.
 APC’s activated carbon has had no operating problems at all at any of the SSI sites for years now, unlike other activated carbon systems, owing to APC’s carbon selection and system design.
 APC can further supply the system ductwork and stack if needed.

 Please contact APC for more information on its MercPure Series mercury emission control systems.